PhilippeMonteil/Veldrid.Views/README.md

-# Veldrid.Views

-        Veldrid.Views: leveraging the power of the Veldrid portable GPU API with Xamarin.Forms, WPF, UWP
+# Veldrid.Views: leveraging the power of the Veldrid portable GPU API with Xamarin.Forms, WPF, UWP

-1) Presenting Veldrid and Veldrid.Views
+## 1) Presenting Veldrid and Veldrid.Views

 Veldrid is a low-level graphics library for .NET.
 It can be used to create high-performance 2D and 3D games, simulations, tools, and other graphical applications.
 Unlike most other .NET graphics libraries, Veldrid is designed to be portable, meaning it is not tied to any particular operating system or native graphics API.
 With Direct3D, Vulkan, Metal, OpenGL, and OpenGL ES backends, applications built with Veldrid can run on all desktop and mobile platforms without modification.
 The Veldrid web site: https://veldrid.dev/